dwarvesf/playground/Engineering/Frontend/Variable Fonts.md

 ## Examples on variable fonts
 The best way to understand variable fonts is to start playing with them.
 Below are some examples from [an article](Introducing variable fonts – Fonts Knowledge - Google Fonts](https://fonts.google.com/knowledge/introducing_type/introducing_variable_fonts) from Google Fonts to get you started.

-Go to [etceteratype.co/epilogue](https://etceteratype.co/epilogue) and play with the **weight** axis of Epilogue to see how it affects the overall spacing of the type:
+Go to [etceteratype.co/epilogue](https://etceteratype.co/epilogue) and play with the **weight** axis of Epilogue to see how it affects the overall spacing of the
 ![](assets/variable-fonts_variable_fonts_03.webp)

 Now go to [etceteratype.co/grandstander](https://etceteratype.co/grandstander) and compare that with Grandstander, which was designed to take up the same amount of horizontal space regardless of changes made to the weight axis.
 This shows how what happens within an axis of variation is determined by the typeface designer.